 8. Non-dairy milk instead of regular milk …

+Or you can make your own non-dairy milk.
 Check out my delicious non-dairy milk recipes.

 Even the healthiest commercial fruit spreads contain around 8 grams of sugar per tablespoon and are usually devoid of fiber.